subotkevic/videl/README.md

-# Vegeta
+# Videl

-Vegeta is a component framework for Vue2.
+Videl is a component framework for Vue2.
 Based on Bulma.

 ## Quick start